The Italian Language Certifications and why it’s a great idea to earn them

 - Find out what your learning style it to optimize your learning strategy

 The Italian B1 level for Italian duel Citizenship

-The Italian B1 proficiency test is essential to get the Italian dual citizenship application.
+The Italian B1 proficiency test is required by the Italian government to get the Italian dual citizenship application by marriage or residency.

 To be eligible for Italian citizenship, as for December 2018, one must prove an intermediate knowledge of the Italian language: at least B1 level.